UPHL-BioNGS/Cecret/paper/paper.md

 * minimum depth thresholds for high-confidence consensus generation,
 * and automated integration of lineage and clade assignment tools.

-Unlike broader viral analysis workflows (e.g., nf-core/viralrecon), which support diverse sequencing strategies including shotgun metagenomics and *de novo* assembly, CECRET prioritizes a constrained, reference-guided approach optimized for high-throughput public health surveillance.
+In contrast to general-purpose workflows such as nf-core/viralrecon (e.g., nf-core/viralrecon [@viralrecon:2024]), which support diverse sequencing strategies including shotgun metagenomics and *de novo* assembly, CECRET prioritizes a constrained, reference-guided design optimized for high-throughput public health surveillance.
 This design enables consistent, reproducible outputs with minimal parameter tuning, making it suitable for routine operational use.

 The primary users of CECRET are public health laboratories, clinical genomics groups, and researchers conducting targeted viral surveillance using amplicon sequencing.
 The workflow is particularly suited to scenarios requiring rapid turnaround and standardized outputs, such as outbreak response and longitudinal monitoring programs.